Quantum Pin Codes: Examples and applications

 It is also possible to use the property of multi-orthogonality of pinned sets on a given pin code relation in a slightly different way.
-The construction proposed for Reed-Muller codes in \cite{rengaswamy_synthesizing_2019} can be directly adapted to general pin code relations.
-This construction is the following: given a pin code relation on $D+1$ sets and a positive integer $x$, choose the $(x-1)$-pinned sets as $X$-stabilizer generators and impose the $x$-pinned sets to be the $X$-logical operators.
-This is enough to completely characterize a CSS code.
-Then by choosing carefully the parameters $D$ and $x$, one can obtain a code guaranteed to satisfy Prop.~\ref{prop:quasitransv} where the logical operation realized belongs to some level $\ell$ of the Clifford hierarchy.
-Roughly $x$ has to be small enough so that the conditions in Prop.~\ref{prop:quasitransv} hold but large enough for the logical operation described by the weighted polynomial in Eq.~\eqref{eq:Flx} to be in the $\ell$th level of the Clifford hierarchy.
-When taken together these constraints become
+The construction proposed for Reed-Muller codes in \cite{rengaswamy_optimality_2020} can be directly adapted to general pin code relations.

+\begin{prop} Let $\ell>1$ and $x>1$ be two integers and $F$ be a pin code relation on $x\ell$ sets ($D = x\ell-1$).
+The CSS code defined by $(x-1)$-pinned sets as $X$-stabilizer generators and $x$-pinned sets as $X$-logical operators satisfies Proposition~\ref{prop:quasitransv}. \end{prop} \begin{IEEEproof} We need for the condition $(i)$ to verify first that the $(x-1)$-pinned sets form a $\ell$-orthogonal space.
+According to Proposition~\ref{prop:stabmultiorth}, they form a $\left \lfloor \frac{D}{x-1}\right \rfloor$-orthogonal space and we can compute

+Hence $(i)$ is satisfied.
+For the condition $(ii)$ we use the intersection property (Prop.~\ref{prop:interpinset}): Taking two integers $s$ and $t$ such that $s\geq 1$, $t\geq 1$ and $s+t\leq\ell$, the intersection of $s$ $x$-pinned sets with $t$ $(x-1)$-pinned sets, gives a pinned sets with at most $(\ell -1)x+(x-1) = x\ell-1 = D$ pins.
+Since $F$ is a pin code relation $D$-pinned sets are always even.
+This proves $(ii)$. \end{IEEEproof}

+Note that the parameters $D$ and $x$ where chosen not only to obtain a code guaranteed to satisfy Prop.~\ref{prop:quasitransv} but also where the logical operation realized belongs strictly to the level $\ell$ of the Clifford hierarchy because some intersections of $\ell$ $X$-logical operators will be exactly one.
+Indeed $X$-logical operators are $x$-pinned sets so intersecting $\ell$ of them can give (among other things) any pinned set with $x\ell = D+1$ pins which are either empty or singletons of one flag.

 We can for example adapt the pin code relations presented in Fig.~\ref{fig:EiffelTCC} to have the correct dimension $D$ by inserting or removing levels of size $2$ in the middle of the chain complexes and look at what code parameters they give.
 These parameters are compiled in Table.~\ref{tab:cczscodes}, for $D=5$ we remove the middle level and for $D=8$ we add two levels of size $2$ compared to Fig.~\ref{fig:EiffelTCC}.
 All these codes support the transversal $T$ and up to a Clifford correction the logical operation implemented is some circuit of CC$Z$s characterized by which triple of $X$-logical operators have an odd overlap.